 Hub partners also have the option of just playing host to an Amazon Locker, such as the ones many Whole Foods, malls and other retailers have.

-Speed Gifts to Friends, Family
+Speed Gifts to Friends, Family Using Amazon Prime

-If you're not at all concerned about gift-wrapping gifts during the holidays or on birthdays and anniversaries, you can fast-gift family and friends via Amazon Prime (and, of course, with free two-day shipping).
+If you're not at all concerned about gift-wrapping presents during the holidays or on birthdays and anniversaries, you can fast-gift family and friends via Amazon Prime (and, of course, with free two-day shipping).
 Add their address to your Amazon address book, shop, and when you're paying for your cart, choose their address as the default shipping destination.
 Just remember to change the default address back to your home when shopping for yourself.

-Shop Women-Owned Businesses
+Shop Women-Owned Businesses Featured on Amazon Prime

 Here's a discovery: You can shop at women-owned businesses in the Amazon world to give budding female entrepreneurs a boost.
 The service is available on Amazon Storefronts, and offerings include everything from clothing and spa goods to books and party supplies.

-Make Any Day Your Amazon Day
+Make Any Day Your Amazon Prime Delivery Day

 Now you can tell Amazon what day (or two) of the week you prefer to get your Prime deliveries.
-This one is especially good if you subscribe to items on Amazon.com for regular delivery, or if you want to be home when your packages arrive, or if you want to cut down on packaging, or if you just want to say hey to the delivery driver.
-Tell Amazon which day of the week you designate as "Amazon Day" and they'll lock it in.
+This one is especially good if you subscribe to items on Amazon.com for regular delivery, or if you want to be home when your packages arrive, or if you want to cut down on packaging, or if you just want to say “hey” to the delivery driver.
+Tell Amazon which day of the week you designate as Amazon Day and they'll lock it in.
 You can choose up to two Amazon Days.

-Discounts at Amazon Stores
+Amazon Prime Discounts at Physical Amazon Stores

-Game for Free and Score Loot
+Game for Free and Score Loot Using Amazon Prime

 Make Amazon Your Prime Prescription Drugstore

 Here’s a fresh one in the Amazon Prime lineup: Amazon Pharmacy.
 Amazon will take over delivering your prescriptions within two days, for free.
-Amazon promises more savings, too, but you’ll want to check to see if your scripts are less expensive at Amazon Pharmacy compare to your current pharmacy or online service.
+Amazon promises more savings, too, but you’ll want to check to see if your scripts are less expensive at Amazon Pharmacy compared to your current pharmacy or online service.

-Shop Used in the Amazon Warehouse
+Shop Used in the Amazon Prime Warehouse